Tommy Hewitt | Head Coach

-During his nine-year tenure at AU, Hewitt has guided his players to all-conference accolades 22 times, while four Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
-Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team, while right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.
+During his 10-year tenure at AU, Hewitt has guided his players to all-conference accolades 26 times, while five Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
+Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team.
+Right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.